 First and foremost get advice.

 Make an appointment with a Family Lawyer in order to get accurate advice regarding your situation.
-They will need some information from you such as full names and dates of birth of those involved, the type of relationship, the beginning and end dates of the relationship, children in the relationship, property and financial resources of both parties at the start of the relationship, contributions by both parties towards financial and children’s matters and an overview of what is left now including values.
+Our Gold Coast divorce lawyers will need some information from you such as full names and dates of birth of those involved, the type of relationship, the beginning and end dates of the relationship, children in the relationship, property and financial resources of both parties at the start of the relationship, contributions by both parties towards financial and children’s matters and an overview of what is left now including values.

 This information will allow your Family Lawyer to understand your situation and provide you with relevant legal advice on what to do next.